 It might seem strange to mention the buying process here, but we felt it was prudent given the differences between acquiring a sleeping bag or quilt.
 Many quilts are made by cottage brands, meaning that they’re custom-built to order and only available online.
 And the “custom-built” here is significant: brands like Loco Libre, Katabatic, Hammock Gear, Enlightened Equipment, and Zpacks allow you to choose between up to 16 sizes (including varying lengths and widths) and add or subtract features such as pad attachments, foot-box zippers, extra down fill, more durable face fabric, and more.
 This ability to customize is a huge advantage, especially for those with particularly small or large frames or ounce-counters looking to get exactly what they need (and nothing more).

-However, given their made-to-order nature, cottage-brand quilts will take longer to arrive at your doorstep, with at times a month or more of wait time.
+However, given their made-to-order nature, most cottage-brand quilts will take longer to arrive at your doorstep, with often a month or more of wait time.
 Further, you won’t see them on the shelves of your local outdoor shop, meaning there’s no opportunity to “try on” before you buy.
+On top of that, most quilts don’t come with an ISO-assigned temperature rating, which makes comparisons a bit trickier.
 Conversely, most sleeping bags are made by mainstream brands, meaning they’re easy to find and acquire immediately.
 All that said, quilts are becoming more commonplace, with companies like REI, Western Mountaineering, and Therm-a-Rest trying their hand at the ultralight game.
 You won’t get the same customization that cottage brands offer, but you do get the convenience of buying quickly and from a major retailer.

 7. Price: Quilts

-Given that they’re made with less materials (including fabric, hoods, and zippers), you’d expect quilts to be slightly cheaper than sleeping bags—and in general, they are.
-In fact, the average sleeping bag on our list of top picks is $366, whereas the average quilt is $318.
-Keep in mind that there are some outliers (the Marmot Micron sleeping bag, for example, is $159, and the Katabatic Palisade quilt is a whopping $410).
+Given that they’re made with fewer materials (including fabric, hoods, and zippers), you’d expect quilts to be slightly cheaper than sleeping bags—and in general, they are.
+In fact, the average sleeping bag on our list of top picks is $370, whereas the average quilt is $324.
+Keep in mind that there are some outliers (the Marmot Micron sleeping bag, for example, is $172, and the Katabatic Palisade quilt costs $385).
 But despite the lower cost of quilts, remember that buying from a large-scale retailer like REI (read: sleeping bags) often means you have access to a better (or at least more convenient) return policy and warranty.

 Should You Buy a Quilt?

 Still wondering if a quilt is right for you?
 Simply put, for the right sleeper and the right time and place, they can provide a combination of weight savings and temperature regulation that is superior to ultralight sleeping bags.
-Below is our final criteria for you to help you decide on the right setup for your needs—if you answer yes to any or all of our questions, a quilt might be right for you.
+And for what it’s worth, we used to be huge skeptics but now opt for a quilt in most cases.
+Below are our final criteria to help you decide on the right setup for your needs—if you answer yes to any or all of our questions, a quilt might be right for you.
 And once you’ve decided, be sure to visit our article on the best ultralight sleeping bags and quilts for our top recommendations.

 - Are you open-minded?